-- Using hand sanitizer can be convenient option when washing your hands isn’t easily accessible.
+- Using hand sanitizer can be a convenient option when washing your hands isn’t easily accessible.
 However, it is only one prevention method against COVID-19 and must be used in combination with other prevention methods (like physical distancing, good hand hygiene, staying home when you’re sick, etc.) to be effective.

 - If you want to use hand sanitizer and your hands are soiled, you should use a wipe to clean your hands before using hand sanitizer.